-Our Favorite Games for Little Kids – Our top games for young kids.
+Our Favorite Games for Kids – Our favorite family games to play with kids.
 Perfect for birthday or holiday gifts, rainy days, summer nights, and more!

 In no particular order, here are some of our favorite games for kids…

 This is a relatively new find for us.
 We’ve played it for a few months and it’s easy enough that Milo and Sophie can keep up without a problem.
 (We started playing when Milo was 5 and Sophie was 7).

 It’s a bidding game.
 Each donut has a different value or action.
 Players “bid” on which donut card they want to take each round.
 If two or more people choose the same donut, nobody gets it!
 The person with the most points at the end wins!